chaoss/grimoirelab-tutorial/sirmordred/container.md

 To produce a dashboard with SirMordred, you can also use some containers, available from DockerHub, ready to work:

 * [grimoirelab/installed](https://hub.docker.com/r/grimoirelab/installed/): includes all GrimoireLab components, and after booting up, it runs SirMordred by default.
-This image does not include Elasticsearch, Kibiter or MariaDB: they shouldl be available in the host where it is run, in the standard ports.
+This image does not include Elasticsearch, Kibiter or MariaDB: they should be available in the host where it is run, in the standard ports.

 * [grimoirelab/full](https://hub.docker.com/r/grimoirelab/full).
 Includes GrimoireLab and runs SirMordred, as `grimoirelab/installed` does, but also includes all services needed to produce a dashboard: Elasticsearch, MariaDB, and Kibiter.